- Optimizely Web Experimentation

 The easiest way to get Optimizely Web Experimentation working out of the box is by placing our code snippet in the

 head tag of your websites, which synchronously loads the Optimizely Web Experimentation software and the tests you are running.
 For information on how to set up Optimizely Web Experimentation in this way, refer to Get started with Optimizely Web Experimentation.

 Benefits of self-hosting

-Self-hosting the Optimizely snippet can deliver a number of potential security and performance benefits.
-If you're using a CDN and HTTP/2 to serve your website, you'll be able to use multiplexing to request the snippet faster.
+Self-hosting the Optimizely Web Experimentation snippet can deliver several potential security and performance benefits.
+If you are using a CDN and HTTP/2 to serve your website, you will be able to use multiplexing to request the snippet faster.

-An additional DNS lookup, a new HTTP connection, and an SSL handshake with the Optimizely server normally are required during the initial load of the page.
+An additional DNS lookup, a new HTTP connection, and an SSL handshake with the Optimizely Web Experimentation server are normally required during the initial load of the page.

 Self-hosting with CDNs

-If you're using a CDN to serve your websites, you may be able to use your CDN configuration to also deliver the Optimizely snippet to your site.
+If you are using a CDN to serve your websites, you may be able to use your CDN configuration to also deliver the Optimizely Web Experimentation snippet to your site.